ashraf9723/AIRL_CV_Intern_Assignment/README.md

 This repository contains two Colab notebooks:
 1. **Q1** – Vision Transformer on CIFAR-10
 2. **Q2** – Text-Driven Image & Video Segmentation
-3. **NOte :** -   Q2 ipynb is not showing either you can go throw pdf format or download the notebook and check it .
+3. **Note :** -   Q2 ipynb is not showing either you can go throw pdf format or download the notebook and check it .

 # 🧠 Vision Transformer (ViT) for CIFAR-10 Classification